 claude mcp add zeltser-website --transport http https://website-mcp.zeltser.com/mcp --scope user

-This also works with Claude Desktop and other MCP-compatible tools.
-The same server provides incident response writing guidance and text search across my website’s security content.
+Of course, the MCP server also works with Claude Desktop and other MCP-compatible tools.
+(By the way, the same server provides incident response writing guidance and text search across my website’s security content.)

-If you prefer to build your own tooling that incorporates my security product guidance, you can also download my product insights as a YAML file, which your software can parse locally and use in a way that fits your needs.
+If you prefer to build your own tooling that incorporates my security product guidance, you can download my product insights as a YAML file, which your software can parse locally and use in a way that fits your needs.
+If you want to codify your own domain expertise for AI consumption, the MCP Expertise Toolkit that powers this server provides a template for building your own.

 Key Takeaways